fazekasda/starred/README.md

 ## Shell

+- [takeover.sh](https://github.com/marcan/takeover.sh) - Wipe and reinstall a running Linux system via SSH, without rebooting.
+You know you want to.
-- [git-recall](https://github.com/Fakerr/git-recall) - Simple and handy tool to easily recall what you've done
+- [git-recall](https://github.com/Fakerr/git-recall) - Handy tool to easily recall what you've done
 - [climate](https://github.com/adtac/climate) - The ultimate command line tool for Linux developers!
 Provides a huge number of tools for developers to automate their system.
 - [autovpn](https://github.com/ttlequals0/autovpn) - Script to Create On Demand OpenVPN Endpoints on AWS.
 - [PiNet](https://github.com/PiNet/PiNet) - A utility for setting up and managing the infrastructure required for a permanent classroom set of Raspberry Pis to be used with students.